PrinceMwase/blog/content/posts/effects-of-javascript-on-malawian-youth.md

   - untagged
 ---

-# The Effects of Learning JavaScript on Young Developers in Malawi

 JavaScript is one of the most widely-used programming languages in the world, and it plays a key role in the development of websites and web-based applications.
 In recent years, there has been a growing interest in teaching JavaScript to young developers in countries like Malawi, as a way to provide them with the skills they need to succeed in the global technology industry.

 ## The Benefits of Learning JavaScript